nitrictech/docs/docs/reference/pulumi/pulumi-cloud.md

 ---
 title: Using Pulumi Cloud as a Backend
-description: Use pulumi cloud as a state backend when deploying your nitric applications
+description: Use Pulumi Cloud as a state backend when deploying your Nitric applications
 ---

-Nitric uses the [Pulumi Automation API](https://www.pulumi.com/automation/) for it's out of the box provider plugins, this can be a bit confusing at first as there is no need to create a workspace along with your project to manage your stacks.
-These stacks are instead managed by the program that uses the automation API to interact with Pulumi to get your infrastructure deployed, this could come in the form of a CLI, API or even plugins to other software.
+Nitric uses the [Pulumi Automation API](https://www.pulumi.com/automation/) for its pre-built provider plugins.
+At first, this may cause some confusion as there is no requirement to create a workspace for managing stacks alongside your project.
+Instead, the program that interacts with Pulumi via the automation API handles the management of these stacks, which could take the form of a CLI, API, or plugins for other software.

-Despite these differences this does not change how you can integrate nitric with Pulumi cloud and use it as a state backend for your stack infrastructure.
-You can get started quickly and try this out with the following steps
+Despite these differences, it does not change how you integrate Nitric with Pulumi Cloud and use it as a state backend for your stack infrastructure.
+You can get started quickly and try this out with the following steps:

-## Get the nitric CLI and scaffold a new project
+## Get the Nitric CLI and scaffold a new project

-You can get the nitric CLI by following the instructions [here]().
+You can get the Nitric CLI by following the instructions [here](https://nitric.io/docs/installation).
 Once its setup you can scaffold a new project by running:

 ```bash
 nitric new
 ```

-And following the prompts to create your new project.
-Once that's jump into that directory with
+And follow the prompts to create your new project.
+Once that's done, jump into that directory with:

 ```bash
 cd <your_project_name>
 ```

-## Create a new nitric stack for your preferred cloud provider
+## Create a new Nitric stack for your preferred cloud provider

-To create a configure new stack run
+To create and configure a new Nitric stack run:

 ```
 nitric stack new
 ```

-And select the cloud you'd like to deploy to and follow the prompts to configure it.
+This above command will prompt you to set up and configure the cloud you want to deploy to.

-## Make sure pulumi is configured
+## Make sure Pulumi is configured

-If you don't have the pulumi CLI setup make sure you do.
+If you don't have the Pulumi CLI setup take a look at their [installation documentation](https://www.pulumi.com/docs/get-started/install/).
 You can check if you're logged in with by running:

 ```bash
 pulumi whoami
 ```

-If you need to login to your pulumi cloud account you can do so with
+If you need to login to your Pulumi Cloud account you can do so with:

 ```bash
 pulumi login
 ```

-Once that's setup you can simply run
+Once that's setup you can simply run:

 ```bash
 nitric up
 ```

 Within your project directory and wait until the project has finished deploying.
-You can also follow your deployment on the [Pulumi cloud dashboard](https://app.pulumi.com)
+You can also follow your deployment on the [Pulumi Cloud dashboard](https://app.pulumi.com)